-Compatibility from HP-UX 11.0 to 11i

-Hewlett-Packard has a long record of providing HP-UX compatibility.
-Because it protects your investment and allows you to upgrade easily, compatibility is an important feature that HP has always recognized and that HP customers have come to expect.
+Compatibility from HP-UX 11.0 to 11i Hewlett-Packard has a long record of providing HP-UX compatibility.
+Because it prote your investment and allows you to upgrade easily, compatibility is an important feat that HP has always recognized and that HP customers have come to expect.
 Compatibility requirements span across HP-UX products to third-party products as well.
 All third-party products (and those products they call) are equally important components in the complete customer environment.
 Customer solutions often have complex, multiple chains of dependent applications spanning the entire range of HP-UX products as well as third-party products.
 One broken link in the chain of dependencies may result in an application that no longer works.
 Support for the unbroken string of compatibility on HP-UX is one of the biggest and best benefits provided by HP.
 HP-UX supports forward compatibility from 11.0 to 11i.
 This chapter will describe what this means for executable applications, object files, source files, data, and libraries.
 Compatibility exceptions will also be discussed.
-(For additional compatibility exceptions, see also Chapter 13, "Programming," on page 205.)
+(For additional compatibility exceptions, see also "EISA Interface Cards Are Not 64-bit Compatible" on page 119 and Chapter 13, "Programming," on page 209.)
 IMPORTANT Superdome administrators: Use the new Superdome Machine Identifier to guarantee compatibility.

-Because the uname -i command on your Superdome systems may not return a unique value for each system, you should use the new interfaces to getconf(1) and confstr(3C) to retrieve unique machine identifiers (and thereby guarantee compatibility on current and future platforms).

-These interfaces are documented in the manpages and in Chapter 13, "Programming," on page 205 of this document.

-General Compatibility Concerns
+Because the uname -i command on your Superdome systems may not return a unique value for each system, you should use the new interfaces to getconf (1) and confstr (3C) to retrieve unique machine identifiers (and thereby guarantee compatibility on current and future platforms).
+These interfaces are documented in the manpages and in Chapter 13, "Programming," on page 209 of this document.
+General Compatibility Concerns The following types of compatibility are supported from 11.0 to 11i for well-behaved